Indoor Air Quality

 How Could It Be the Air?

 The way homes are now built leaves them extremely well sealed.
 Air doesn’t find its way in and out as much as it used to or does with older homes.
-And here is Las Vegas, Nevada, with our higher temperatures outdoors, we’re rarely prone to opening our windows, contributing to inadequate ventilation.
+And here is Las Vegas, NV, with our higher temperatures outdoors, we’re rarely prone to opening our windows, contributing to inadequate ventilation.
 With this lack of airflow, contaminants become trapped inside, excluded from mixing with cleaner, fresh outdoor air.

 These contaminants in your home originate from anything in your home that releases particles or gas, or causes combustion.
 Some common sources are personal-care and cleaning products, building materials, furnishings, air fresheners, tobacco, and carpeting.
 If you haven’t maintained your heating-and-cooling system properly, this can definitely exacerbate things.
 Your dirty air filters and ducts will contribute to dust and mites in the air.
 Any extra moisture or dampness existing in your home from leaks, high humidity, or an unmaintained humidifier or dehumidifier can create bacteria and mold, which will also be floating around in the air.